-Peter Clark 0 Posted April 10, 2008 Share Posted April 10, 2008 The latest issue of the Wetherspoons pub chain's magazine has a small item about its newest pub in Scotland, the Earl of Zetland.
+Peter Clark Posted April 10, 2008 Share Posted April 10, 2008 The latest issue of the Wetherspoons pub chain's magazine has a small item about its newest pub in Scotland, the Earl of Zetland.
 This pub is a converted church and has retained "original features of the church, including the organ.....".
 Is anybody here in a position to ascertain quite how much of the organ has been retained?
 The accompanying photo shows a jolly-looking barmaid in front of a rank of what look like metal diapson pipes.
 Over to you folks north of the border!
-Peter Link to post Share on other sites
+Peter Link to comment Share on other sites More sharing options...

-Paul Morley 0 Posted April 10, 2008 Share Posted April 10, 2008 The latest issue of the Wetherspoons pub chain's magazine has a small item about its newest pub in Scotland, the Earl of Zetland.
+Paul Morley Posted April 10, 2008 Share Posted April 10, 2008 The latest issue of the Wetherspoons pub chain's magazine has a small item about its newest pub in Scotland, the Earl of Zetland.
 This pub is a converted church and has retained "original features of the church, including the organ.....".
 Is anybody here in a position to ascertain quite how much of the organ has been retained?
 The accompanying photo shows a jolly-looking barmaid in front of a rank of what look like metal diapson pipes.
 Over to you folks north of the border!
 Peter Judging from this: http://www.jdwetherspoon.co.uk/resource/bi...%20area%206.JPG only the case appears to have been retained.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

-Malcolm Kemp 0 Posted April 10, 2008 Share Posted April 10, 2008 This adds a whole new dimension to the phrase "Thirst after righteousness"....
+Malcolm Kemp Posted April 10, 2008 Share Posted April 10, 2008 This adds a whole new dimension to the phrase "Thirst after righteousness"....
 In The Lanes in Brighton, in the centre of the orginal village of Brighthelmstone is a pub called the Font and Firkin which, despite being in a former Free-Evangelical church (or some similar demonination) has part of a confessional hanging on the wall.
 At times they have sold a beer called "Ale Mary".
 Some local clergy have seen the joke, partaken of this brew and enjoyed it; other have been deeply offended by such irreverence.
-Malcolm Kemp Link to post Share on other sites
+Malcolm Kemp Link to comment Share on other sites More sharing options...

-Peter Clark 0 Posted April 10, 2008 Author Share Posted April 10, 2008 In The Lanes in Brighton, in the centre of the orginal village of Brighthelmstone is a pub called the Font and Firkin which, despite being in a former Free-Evangelical church (or some similar demonination) has part of a confessional hanging on the wall.
+Peter Clark Posted April 10, 2008 Author Share Posted April 10, 2008 In The Lanes in Brighton, in the centre of the orginal village of Brighthelmstone is a pub called the Font and Firkin which, despite being in a former Free-Evangelical church (or some similar demonination) has part of a confessional hanging on the wall.
 At times they have sold a beer called "Ale Mary".
 Some local clergy have seen the joke, partaken of this brew and enjoyed it; other have been deeply offended by such irreverence.
 Malcolm Kemp If it were free evangelical it would probably not have a confessional - as to the Zetland church, I have written to Wetherspoons for more information.
-Peter Link to post Share on other sites
+Peter Link to comment Share on other sites More sharing options...

 Recommended Posts